 - Inability to move your knee, at all.

 You may find that your knee becomes “locked” after you suffer a torn meniscus.
 This could occur if the meniscus lodges into the joint and prevents the bones from moving freely.
 You will need to seek immediate medical attention.

 A torn meniscus can really interfere with your everyday activities.
 If your job requires you to be on your feet, it can even prevent you from getting back to work right away.
 Fortunately, there are many treatment options available to help you recover from your torn meniscus injury.
 The treatment you need will require on the extent of the tear itself.

 - Rest and elevation

 Be sure to speak with a doctor as soon as you can after you suffer a torn meniscus.
 Your doctor will determine the severity of your tear and help you understand which treatment option(s) may be best for you.

 How Our Personal Injury Attorneys Can Help You

-Here’s why you should hire the attorneys at Lavent Law after you suffer a torn meniscus:
+Here’s why you should hire the attorneys at Lavent Law, P.A. after you suffer a torn meniscus: